Gothic-Modding-Community/gmc/docs/zengin/meshes/index.md

 **3DS limitations**

 The 3DS format has some disadvantages when building levels.
-With very large levels such as `SURFACE.3DS`, you reach the upper limit of 65,536 polygons per object that are permitted in a `.3ds` file.
-To get around this problem, proceed as follows: simply “cut” the mesh into several small parts that are below the 64K poly limit.
+With very large levels such as `SURFACE.3DS`, you reach the upper limit of 65,536 triangles per object that are permitted in a `.3ds` file.
+To get around this problem, proceed as follows: simply “cut” the mesh into several small parts that are below the 64K triangle limit.
 For example, the `SURFACE.3DS` was dismantled into 4 parts of roughly equal size and then completely exported.
-This mesh is then melted together again into an object in the spacer.
-This happens due to overlapping vertices.
+This meshes are then merged during the world compilation process into single object in the spacer.

 ### Compiled

 Source formats are great for editing, but can be a bit heavy for the engine use (ASCII based formats are slower to parse and work with), because of that ZenGin compiles these meshes into internal compiled formats.
-In the case of the world it is `.MSH` format and in the case of objects in the world it is the `.MRM` (multi resolution mesh) with LOD information
+In the case of the world it is `.MSH` format and in the case of objects in the world it is the `.MRM` (multi resolution mesh) with LOD information.

 ## Tools